WhyNotHugo/python-barcode/README.rst

 Requirements
 ------------

-    - Python 2.6 or above, but not the 3.x series
+    - Python 2.6 or above (including Python 3.x)
     - Program to open SVG objects (your browser should do it)
     - Optional: PIL to render barcodes as images (PNG, JPG, ...)